e-marco/onetmy/configuration.md

   weighting: [0.75, 0.25]
   sort-by-windspeed: false
   sort-by-least-number-missing-days: true
+  min-years: 10
+  required-columns: ["mean-ghi", "mean-dni", "mean-dhi", "air-temp"]
 ```

 sort-by-windspeed: Top three candidates will be sorted based on the smallest deviation in average monthly windspeed.

 sort-by-least-number-missing-days: Ranking for best three candidates based on least number of days with gaps.
 This may override results from windspeed selection.

+min-years: Minimum required available years for each month.

+required-columns: If any these columns are incomplete, the TMY will not be generated for the station.

 ## Example `config.yml` file